 Vitamin C concentrations in plasma and white blood cells decline rapidly in the event of infection and stress.
 Therefore, vitamin C supplementation may help shorten the duration of colds and reduce their symptoms.

 Vitamin C is found in citrus fruits, strawberries, kiwi fruit, papaya, cabbage, and peppers.
 It is very sensitive to heat and is destroyed during cooking.
 It is, therefore, preferable to eat these foods raw.

 Vitamin D acts both on innate immunity by stimulating the production of antimicrobial peptides and adaptive immunity by regulating cytokines and antibodies’ production.

-Low vitamin D levels are associated with an increase in respiratory infections such as influenza and pneumonia.
-Conversely, adequate vitamin D levels are associated with a strengthened immune system and decreased viral and bacterial infections.
+Adequate vitamin D levels are associated with a strengthened immune system and decreased viral and bacterial infections.

 In a meta-analysis of over 11,000 patients, vitamin D supplementation has been shown to reduce the risk of respiratory tract infections.
 The best results were found with daily or weekly supplementation compared to monthly boluses, with vitamin D3 being more effective than D2.

 According to recently published articles, the anti-inflammatory mechanisms of vitamin D may be relevant for viral infection in the same way as other viral respiratory diseases.

 Achieving optimal vitamin D levels through supplementation could strengthen the immune system.

 What are the main sources of vitamin D?

 Vitamin D is a fat-soluble vitamin found in few foods, with fatty fish being the main dietary source.